 The weather has changed, become cloudy, and tomorrow will be rainy, so we agreed to spend today ‘on the top’ and tomorrow’ down the bottom ie in the Park.

-We still had a way to walk to the next shelter, but the rain held off.
+We still had 3.5km to walk to the next shelter, but the rain held off.
 Hilary had good night vision so she led and we kept a good pace when she suddenly stopped, looked right, and said ‘Is that the hut?’
 It was.
 We were dead tired, it was late, but we were under a roof – and the rain fell.
 Dinner was out the tin.

-So today we drove to the east of the Bloukrans (the border between Western and Eastern Cape) through the toll, then down the old road to the Forest Station, where we asked permission to travel into the forest plantation as no entry signs proliferate at the entry points.
+So today we drove to the west of the Bloukrans (the border between Western and Eastern Cape) through the toll, then down the old road to the Forest Station, where we asked permission to travel into the forest plantation as no entry signs proliferate at the entry points.
 The process is simple – a self check-in of a form at the gate.
 David drove us to a point on the bluff as near as possible to the river mouth, but it was not possible to walk through the thick fynbos scrub.
 So we decided to try on the east side, a longer more complex route, from the Coldstream logging camp.
 The no entry signs were up here, and no self check-in, so we were a little concerned.
-The tracks are for logging so are rough, but we eventually made it to the point where the emergency track to the river mouth starts, having past forestry people.
+The tracks are for logging so are rough, but we eventually made it to the point where the Escape Route 6 track to the river mouth starts, having past forestry people.
 I couldn’t wait to go down, but it is very steep, the steps are often almost vertical (logs pinned to the ground).
 The tide was coming in, the clouds were dark, just as they were so long ago.
 I was grateful as a hot sun would have made the climb out even tougher – I had to stop several times to recover.
 But there it was, the rocks and sand where we crossed, the deep tannin-stained water meeting the incoming sea.
 I spent 30 minutes on the beach before climbing out.
 There is now a board detailing three possible crossing points dependant on the water level, though I would not have liked the other two that night either – they are not easy along the vertical cliff face on the west side, requiring the use of ropes.

-We found a short way out to the highway, and then to the old road bridge across the Groot Rivier, where my stepmother leaned on the rail and I took a photo with the old 127 Brownie box camera.
+We found a shorter way out to the highway, and then to the old road bridge across the Groot Rivier, where my stepmother leaned on the rail and I took a photo with the old 127 Brownie box camera in 1963.
 The short walk into the forest is delightful – the only sound the birds and water.
 On the way out I met a couple celebrating their 50th wedding day, by travelling this area where they once lived.
 They too are Christian (Brethren in the past) and have similar fears for the future.
 Lunch at the cute Crags Farm, above Natures Valley, returning to the Big Tree (it is) near Storms River (Ratel) Trail).
 The yellowwood trees are very tall, looming high above the forest.
 Logged extensively in the past, they are now protected.
 We crossed the high Storms River bridge (bungee possible here) to another track to find the spot overlooking the Storms River Park Office and accommodation on the beach, from the west.
 (If I had looked at the maps I have, I would have seen it marked as ‘Look out’!
 We drove there from the town but found a shorter way back.
 The lookout offers a full view of the Park Office area, including the refurbished chalets we stayed in in the 80’s.
 At that time the bridge seemed a waste as it lead nowhere ie there was no way up the hill; now the Dolphin Trail leads down to the river, so I was surprised to see several people come up while we were there.
-The east wind was very strong , standing on the platform.
+The east wind was very strong standing on the platform.
 A crew were pinning a satellite dish to the ground in preparation for the Otter Trail Run within the next 2 weeks, an event that is now world renown.
 Apparently a cycle race through the forest is another popular event according to Mike the owner here at Andeloni.
 I cant imagine how tough these would be.

 Dinner tonight was at the up-market Tsitsikamma Village Inn, an extensive accommodation place, with a large beautiful dining room, and good food.